-Consolidated net income decreased \$26.5M increased approximately \$10.6M during the three months ended December 31, 2023 March 31, 2024, compared with the three months ended December 31, 2022 March 31, 2023, due primarily to the following factors:
+Consolidated net income loss increased approximately \$10.6M \$13.1M during the three months ended March 31, 2024 June 30, 2024, compared with the three months ended March 31, 2023 June 30, 2023, due primarily to the following factors:

-- \$40.6M 6.4M increase in earnings at NJNG due to increased revenues resulting from an increase in customers and higher BGSS incentives; and - \$3.8M increase in earnings at CEV related to the recognition of ITCs associated with solar sale leaseback financing transactions.
+- \$6.4M increase in earnings 14.0M decrease at NJNG CEV due to increased revenues resulting from an increase in customers and higher BGSS incentives; the reversal of a valuation allowance for certain deferred tax assets during June 2023, which did not reoccur; and - \$3.8M increase in earnings 7.0M decrease at CEV related NJNG due to the recognition of ITCs associated with solar sale leaseback financing transactions, increased O&M and depreciation expenses; partially offset by - \$4.4M increase at ES due to reduced gas purchases related to lower natural gas prices; and - \$1.7M increase at S&T due to higher fixed price contract revenue for Adelphia.

-Consolidated net income decreased approximately \$15.9M during the six months ended March 31, 2024, compared with the six months ended March 31, 2023, due primarily to the following factors:
+Consolidated net income decreased approximately \$15.9M \$29.1M during the six nine months ended March 31, 2024 June 30, 2024, compared with the six nine months ended March 31, 2023 June 30, 2023, due primarily to the following factors:

-- \$42.6M decrease in earnings at ES due to a period of higher volatility in natural gas prices related to Winter Storm Elliott in December 2022 along with the related hedging transactions; that did not reoccur; partially offset by - \$14.1M 17.9M increase in earnings at CEV due to increased higher SREC sales and TREC sales and an increase in the recognition of ITCs associated with solar sale leaseback financing transactions.
+- \$42.6M 38.2M decrease in earnings at ES due to a period of higher volatility in natural gas prices related to Winter Storm Elliott in December 2022 that did not reoccur; reoccur during the current fiscal year; partially offset by - \$17.9M 3.9M increase in earnings at CEV due to higher SREC, TREC and TREC electricity sales and along with an increase in recognition of the recognition value of ITCs associated with solar sale leaseback financing transactions, transactions, partially offset by the valuation allowance reversal in June 2023 as previously discussed.